 When you see black dots before your eyes, that could be a bad sign!

 Maybe you’ve just seen spots of mold in the rubber seal of your water bottle.
-Mold may multiply and grow, like the spots on snow spread by the Cat in the Hat.
-And isn’t mold supposed to be bad for you?
+It may multiply and grow like the spots on snow spread by the Cat in the Hat.
+And isn’t it supposed to be bad for you?

-Before you toss that water bottle into the garbage – there’s a way to revive that bottle and boost your zero waste footprint in the process.
+Before you toss it into the garbage – there’s a way to revive it and boost your zero-waste footprint in the process.

-There are several proven ways to clean mold from a water bottle - allowing you to know the water in your bottle is safe to drink.
+There are several proven ways to clean mold from a water bottle - allowing you to know the water inside is safe to drink.
 I'm going to share a specialized cleaning method, for plastic or stainless steel water bottles, that's worked great at home for me, my family, and friends.

 When you drink from the water bottle, your normal salivary bacteria enter the bottle.
 Any invisible spores of mold may develop from those bacteria, and they’ll thrive in warmth, moisture, and light.

-Even bacteria left behind when you thought you’d washed the bottle out properly the day before, may start the growth of mold, which may take a day to two to become visible.
+Even bacteria left behind when you thought you’d washed the bottle out properly the day before may start growing, which may take a day or two to become visible.

 First things first - when you see mold around the neck of the water bottle where the lid seals, stop drinking that water immediately!

 Start with your regular wash of the bottle in hot water and dish soap, but use a soft bottle brush to clean out all the inner folds and outer surfaces of the seal.
-Then immerse the cleaned bottle and lid in a mixture of water and white vinegar (equal quantities of each) and leave to soak (overnight).
-White vinegar kills 82% of mold spores.
-Alternatively, soak the bottle and lid in a bleach solution (one-part bleach to four-parts water).
+Then, immerse the cleaned bottle and lid in a mixture of water and white vinegar (equal quantities of each) and leave to soak (overnight).
+White vinegar kills 82% of the spores.
+Alternatively, soak the bottle and lid in a bleach solution (one part bleach to four parts water).
 This kills more bacteria.

 Now that the vinegar (or bleach) has killed the mold, the seal should be scrubbed clean.
-Use 2 teaspoons of baking soda mixed to a paste with a little water, and rub it into all the creases of the seal, leaving it to work for 10 minutes.
+Use 2 teaspoons of baking soda mixed to a paste with a little water, and rub it into all the creases, leaving it to work for 10 minutes.

 Wash the bottle and the lid, thoroughly (as in the first step) again, paying special attention to the seal.
 Rinse thoroughly with clean water.